EricBallard/HumanMouse/README.md

 - Pack JSON paths into a SQLite3 database for use in production

 ## Details
-**For the sole intended purpose of circumventing robot detection:** HumanMouse intends to serve as an *optional* replacement for the variety of existing artifical human mouse-path-generators.
+**For the sole intended purpose of circumventing robot detection:** HumanMouse intends to serve as an *optional* replacement for the variety of existing artifical *"human"* mouse-path-generators.
 An overwhelming majority of these libaries use an approach known as [WindMouse](https://ben.land/post/2021/04/25/windmouse-human-mouse-movement/).
 This algorthim is over a decade old and widely used.
 However, depending on your project scope and the importance of obscurity, this may or may not be for you.

 ### WindMouse
 | <img width="100px"/>PROS<img width="100px"/> | <img width="100px"/>CONS<img width="100px"/> |